Laboratory testing for dust explosion hazard |

 Minimum Ignition Energy

 This laboratory test measures the maximum explosion pressure and rate of pressure rise.
-These parameters are commonly used to design explosion protection systems – explosion venting and explosion suppression.
+These parameters are commonly used to design explosion protection systems – explosion venting, explosion suppression and explosion containment.

 Minimum Explosible Concentration

-This is the lowest concentration of a combustible dust that will support combustion.
+This is the lowest concentration of dust that will support combustion.
 It may be used as an explosion prevention measure in area where the concentration of the dust can be reliably controlled.